Dym077/goal-mine/README.md

 * Kanban board: https://github.com/users/Dym077/projects/2

 ## Known Bugs
-- When trying to submit a goal when not logged in, the user will encounter an error instead of being prompted to log in first.
-This error is the cause of the login function not restraining access to the goal form, which should only be accessible after the usre has been registered or logged in.

 ## Fixed Bugs
+- When trying to submit a goal when not logged in, the user would encounter an error instead of being prompted to log in first.
+This error as the cause of the login function not restraining access to the goal form, which should only be accessible after the usrer has been registered or logged in.
+To prevent this from happening, I made the goal form inaccessible to an unauthenticated user, which acquires a new user to register or a returning user to simply login.

 ## Deployment
 * This project was deployed using Heroku.